lraynes/personal_projects/Debt_Income/README.md

 I ran into several limitations with plotly at this stage.
-First, I encountered a runtime error due to such a large amount of data.
+* First, I encountered a runtime error due to such a large amount of data.
 I realized that I could not create one visualization of the full United States.
 I opted to break up the country into its main regions: Northeast, Midwest, South, and West.
-Additionally, I found that the sheer size of Alaska and distance of Hawaii forced the West plot to become too small to read.
-I made the decision to not include those two states.
+* Additionally, I found that the sheer size of Alaska and distance of Hawaii forced the West plot to become too small to read.
+I made the decision to not include those two states in the West visualization.

 ```python